 Dredging in the Cayuga Inlet has long been considered, to improve both navigation and the flood control system protecting Ithaca.
 NYSDEC anticipated the plans for deepening the channel by 1 to 2 feet to be completed by the end of 2016 with implementation in 2017; however, the project remains on hold.

 Dredging sediment that contains hydrilla often causes concern about spreading the invasive weed to surrounding areas.
-Fortunately, the new introduction of geotubes to the Cayuga Inlet dredging project has reduced this concern.
+The current design under consideration recommends geotubes to reduce this concern.

-According to a report from NYSDEC, the dredge spoils will be pumped into large sleeves of permeable fabric known as geotubes.
+According to a 2015 report from NYSDEC, the dredge spoils will be pumped into large sleeves of permeable fabric known as geotubes.
 Geotubes will contain hydrilla fragments and turions, thus preventing them from spreading elsewhere.
 Geotubes allow for easier filtering of dredged material from water, reducing the area required for dewatering and allowing for greater production rates in dredging.

 For a complete assessment of this process and analysis of its effectiveness in the Inlet, see Assessment of Diver-Assisted Dredging.

 Last updated September 4, 2020